lexlemos/gym-time/README.md

 # Gym Time ⚡️

-A frictionless, role-based scheduling SaaS prototype designed to solve "cancellation chaos" and automate schedule management for gym owners and students.
+A frictionless scheduling prototype designed to solve "cancellation chaos" and automate schedule management for gym owners and students.

-Built as part of the Product Engineer Internship selection process for **KIS Solutions**.

 ## 🎯 The Core Problem & Solution
 Gym owners often waste hours manually managing schedules, dealing with last-minute cancellations, and tracking class capacities across multiple channels (WhatsApp, spreadsheets).

 **Gym Time** solves this by providing a unified, automated calendar grid where:
 1. **Students** can book or cancel classes with zero friction.
-2. **Admins** have a pre-populated schedule to manage exceptions (like closing a day or changing a class type) rather than creating every single slot manually.
+2. **Admins** have a pre-populated schedule to manage exceptions and easily manage the training calendar for a large number of students.

 ## ✨ Key Product Features
 * **Role-Based Architecture:** Seamless toggle between Student (booking UI) and Admin (management UI) with distinct visual themes to reduce cognitive load.